Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Water heating systems are made of three main parts: the solar collector, insulated piping, and a hot water storage tank.
 There are other add-on details that you can have included, like electronic control sand a freeze protection system.

 This solar system works together to provide heating and cooling.
 The solar collector does its job first by collecting heat from solar radiation.
 It then transfers this heat to potable water, which travels through the insulated piping and is stored in the hot water storage tank for future use.

 As with water heating, you can use solar energy to heat air.
 Many commercial and industrial buildings use solar air heating for what’s called solar thermal technology.

 Solar air heating systems are usually mounted on walls, so they have full access to capture and collect the highest amount of solar radiation throughout the winter.
 These systems use special solar panels that face south and create an air cavity.

-As these panels collect air, they heat it anywhere from 30 to 100 degree above ambient on a sunny day when the sun’s rays are strong.
+As these solar panels collect air, they heat it anywhere from 30 to 100 degree above ambient on a sunny day when the sun’s rays are strong.

 The air that has been collected and heated is forced into ducts throughout the building to heat the location.

 There have been other systems designed for colder climates that have a higher risk of freezing.
 These systems use non-toxic antifreeze solutions or drainback methods to keep their solar air heating systems up and running.